JuliaLang/julia/JuliaSyntax/README.md

 Yet another Julia frontend, written in Julia.

 Goals:
-* Parse Julia code with precise source mapping (concrete syntax trees)
+* Parse Julia code with precise source mapping
 * Avoid worrying about how much work this will be 😅

 Nice to have:
 * Speedy enough for interactive editing
 * Production quality error recovery and reporting
 * "Compilation as an API" to support all sorts of tooling
+* Make the code easy to maintain in parallel with Julia's flisp frontend
 * Go further than parsing - macro expansion, syntax desugaring and scope analysis
-* Code which is correct, fast and understandable

 ## Design